Yudhishthira: Rajasuya

 When Narada visited once again, he conveyed Pandu’s post-mortem wish for Yudhishthira to perform the Rajasuya, an ancient Vedic ritual of royal consecration, entirely narrated in the Sabha Parva.
 Initially a means to legitimize his kingship, the Rajasuya soon reflected Yudhishthira’s ambition to become samraj—an “all-king” or universal sovereign—to whom all princes would submit.
 Encouraged by his brothers, ministers, and Krishna, Yudhishthira considered the proposal.
 Krishna suggested eliminating Jarasandha, the Magadha king obstructing Yudhishthira’s supremacy.
 Yudhishthira dispatched his brothers on a Digvijaya (conquest): Arjuna to the north, Bhima to the east, Nakula to the west, and Sahadeva to the south, subduing rival kings and securing tribute.
 These victories established Yudhishthira’s dominance, prompting him to order the Rajasuya.

 Vyasa arrived to oversee the sacrifice, assembling priests and sanctifying the opulent sacrificial site, built to reflect Yudhishthira’s sovereignty.
 Yudhishthira instructed Sahadeva to summon kings and Brahmins, dispatching messengers across the realms subdued in the Digvijaya.
 Nakula invited their Hastinapura kinsmen, the Kauravas, who accepted and attended.
 Yudhishthira was inaugurated as the sacrificer, and arriving guests—kings, princes, and Brahmins—were housed and feasted lavishly in Indraprastha’s quarters.
 The assembled kings offered great gifts.
 Yudhishthira, unsure of the primary honor (agra-puja), accepted Bhishma’s proposal of Krishna, sparking dissent from Shishupala of Chedi.
 Shishupala’s challenge escalated into a confrontation, ending with Krishna beheading him.
 Yudhishthira was consecrated samraj, achieving temporal supremacy.
-However, the hall’s magnificence stirred envy in Duryodhana.
+However, the hall’s magnificence and the yagna stirred envy in Duryodhana.